alice-mkh/recipes/chickpea-curry.md

 - ½ cup (120 mL) water
 - ½ cups of chickpeas, drained and rinsed
 - ½ teaspoon sugar
-- 150 mL of rice

-# Ground Spices
+- Ground spices
   - 1 ½ teaspoons curry powder
   - 1 teaspoon ground coriander
   - ½ teaspoon ground cinnamon
   - 1/2 teaspoon freshly grated nutmeg
   - ¼ teaspoon ground turmeric
+- 150 mL of rice

-# Instructions
+Instructions

 1. Soak chickpeas for a few hours
 2. Heat the oil in a 12-inch heavy-bottomed sauté pan or medium-sized Dutch oven over medium-high heat.
 Once hot, add the cumin and coriander seeds for about 1 minute, tossing frequently, or until aromatic and darker by a few shades but don’t let them burn!